TSCompany57/Projects/README.md

 ## Final Year Engineering Project

-### Eyes in Every Step: Navigating the Future with IoT and AI-ML in Smart Wearables for the Visually ImpairedEyes in Every Step: Navigating the Future with IoT and AI-ML in Smart Wearables for the Visually Impaired
+### Eyes in Every Step: Navigating the Future with IoT and AI-ML in Smart Wearables for the Visually Impaired

-Oct 2023 - May 2024

 - The Smart Glass and Shoe aids visually impaired individuals using smart wearable technology for navigation.
 - The device integrates a buzzer, vibration model, headphones, power bank, and Pi camera for support.